 In recent years, interventional radiology has been used to treat uterine fibroids in a minimally invasive and very safe way.
-They do this through Uterine Fibroid Embolization (UFE) which is a safe and effective non-surgical option for women to consider when dealing with uterine fibroids.
-But, before we explain UFE.
-We need to ask, “what are uterine fibroids?”
+This is done through Uterine Fibroid Embolization (UFE), which is a safe and effective non-surgical option for women to consider when dealing with uterine fibroids.
+Before we explain what UFE is and how it works, it’s important to ask the question: “what are uterine fibroids?”

-What Are Uterine Fibroids And How Does It Affect Women?
+What Are Uterine Fibroids & How Does The Condition Affect Women?

 Uterine fibroids are non-cancerous growths in the uterus.
 They typically occur in childbearing years, and may also be called leiomyoma, leiomyomata, myoma, or fibromyoma.
 They are the most common non-cancerous tumors of the female genital tract.
 In fact, 20-40% of women over the age of 35 have uterine fibroids of a significant size.

 Uterine fibroids are made out of smooth muscle and fibrous connective tissue, and they can grow larger and cause symptoms and problems in some women.
-They are related to the hormone estrogen, and women with high quantities of estrogen are more likely to develop uterine fibroids.
+They are related to the hormone estrogen, and women with high quantities of estrogen are more likely to develop uterine fibroids than those with low levels.

 What Are The Symptoms Of Uterine Fibroids?